Scripture Reference: Ezra 1-10

 There were many enemies of the Jews.
 During the seventy years that they were in Babylonian captivity there was plenty of time for others to move into their territory.
 All of these nations were under the power of Persia but they still squabbled among themselves.
 These neighbouring nations kept causing problems for the Jews and work on the temple came to a standstill.
 The prophets Haggai and Zechariah prophesied to the Jews during this time.
 They encouraged the Jews to continue their work on the temple and not give up.

 Leaders from the neighbouring nations sent a report back to King Darius hoping that the king would stop the work.
 Remember that Darius was the king of the province of Babylonia.
-He served under Cyrus, the Emperor.
+He served under Cyrus, the King.
 Darius looked back in the records to make sure and then sent a letter back to the neighbouring nations and confirmed that Cyrus had indeed commissioned the Jews to return to their land and rebuild the temple.
 The letter told the neighbouring nations not only to stay away from the Jews and quit bothering them, but also to give them gifts and money from their treasuries.

 Finally, the temple was completed and dedicated in 516 B.C.
 The people were able to celebrate Passover in their homeland (Ezra 6:13-22).